kubernetes/ingress-nginx/controllers/nginx/README.md

 Please check the [proxy-protocol](examples/proxy-protocol/) example

+## Service Integration

+On clouds like AWS or GCE, using a service with `Type=LoadBalancer` allows the default kubernetes integration, which can save a lot of work.
+By passing the `--publish-service` argument to the controller, the ingress status will be updated with the load balancer configuration of the service, rather than the IP/s of the node/s.

 ### Custom errors

 In case of an error in a request the body of the response is obtained from the `default backend`.
 Each request to the default backend includes two headers: